 Several stops around town, Mooresville

 Each year, on the first Saturday in December, Mooresville, Indiana goes back in time to the Victorian era.
 (Don't ask us how... it just happens!)
-Don't worry - you needn't be in Victorian garb to enjoy this fun-filled holiday event (though costumes are welcome).
-The Victorian Christmas Celebration involves performances, artisan booths, craft shows, demonstrations, activities, characters in costume and maybe even a Wild West shootout.
+Don't worry - you needn't be in Victorian garb to enjoy this fun-filled holiday event (though costumes are certainly welcome).
+The Victorian Christmas Celebration involves performances, artisan booths, craft shows, demonstrations, activities, characters in costume and more.
 Come prepared - you may very well encounter Father Christmas... or Ebeneezer Scrooge!
 There are carriage rides available and a free trolley service ensures that you get to each and every stop so you don't miss a thing.
 There are four(!) craft and vendor locations this year to browse through, as well as a variety of performances.
-This year's event is on Saturday, December 4.
+This year's event is on Saturday, December 3.

 Walker's Homestead, Bill Smith Road, Martinsville